 * * *

 Now, over to you.
 Which of these side effects are you most looking forward to?
 Which have you already experienced?
-Please leave me a comment below, and then share with your fellow voyagers on the path of self-discovery.
+Please share with me as well as your fellow voyagers on the path of self-discovery.